-Given the complexity of inter-sectoral and within-sector linkages, IO-LCA analysis is a powerful accounting tool for examining the structure of economic activity and associated issues such as the pollution and/or resource-use embodied directly or indirectly, in the production, consumption and trade flows under different accounting principles (Munksgaard, 2001).
-IO analysis allows the magnitude of backward and forward linkages between a sector and the suppliers of its inputs and users of its outputs to be evaluated (Acquaye et al., 2011a 2011b; Puttanpong et al., 2015), as well as allowing for the decomposition of the Leontief4 multiplier into direct and indirect paths using Structural Path Analysis (SPA) (Puttanpong et al., 2015; Yang et al., 2015).
-IO-LCA has thus become an increasingly commonly used technique to measure and allocate responsibility for emissions (Puttanpong et al., 2015; Turner et al., 2009; Yang et al., 2015).
+Given the complexity of inter-sectoral and within-sector linkages, IO LCA analysis is a powerful accounting tool for examining the structure of economic activity and associated issues such as the pollution and/or resourceuse embodied directly or indirectly, in the production, consumption and trade flows under different accounting principles (Munksgaard, 2001).
+IO analysis allows the magnitude of backward and forward linkages between a sector and the supplies of its inputs and users of its outputs to be evaluated (Acquaye et al., 2011a; Acquaye et al., 2011b; Puttanpong et al., 2015), as well as allowing for the decomposition of the Leontief multiplier into direct and indirect paths using Structural Path Analysis (SPA) (Puttanpong et al., 2015; Yang et al., 2015).
+IO LCA has thus become an increasingly commonly used technique to measure and allocate responsibility for emissions (Puttanpong et al., 2015; Turner et al., 2009; Yang et al., 2015).
 In addition, the use of Environmentally Extended (EE) IO further allows for the capture of inter-relationships between sectors in the economy and the tracking of emissions which are embodied in raw materials, intermediate and final products, from sector to sector (Kitzes, 2013).

-This paper chronicles the development of the BIO model to create an EE IO model and calculate direct and indirect emissions along the value chain.
+This paper chronicles the development of a Bio-Economy Input-Output (BIO) model to create an Environmentally Extended Input-Output (EE IO) model and calculate direct and indirect emissions along the value chain.
 The IPCC country-specific emissions from energy and production processes are augmented by emissions associated with imports and exports.
-In addition, IO-LCA is used to assess the magnitude of emissions to identify if there are emissions 'hot spots' along the agri-food value chain.
+In addition, IO LCA is used to assess the magnitude of emissions to identify if there are emissions 'hot spots' along the dairy products value chain.

-3 Methodology: Bio-Economy Input Output Model
+3. METHODOLOGY : BIO-ECONOMY INPUT OUTPUT MODEL

-The first step in undertaking a value chain analysis of the agri-food sector requires the disaggregation of the IO tables generated every five years by the Central Statistics Office (CSO) in Ireland.
-However, the national IO tables describe the flows between just two agri-food sectors: Agriculture and Forestry & Fisheries (AFF).
-In this section we describe the development of a disaggregated (42 sector Agri-Food) and (33 sector Energy) BIO Model.
+The main aim of this study is to assess the greenhouse gas (GHG) emissions along the agri-food value chain in Ireland.
+In order to undertake a value chain analysis of the agri-food sector, it is necessary to have a disaggregated Input-Output Model (IO).
+The analysis is based on Input-Output tables generated every five years by the Central Statistics Office (CSO), which describe the flows between sectors.
+However national IO tables contain only two agri-food sectors, Agriculture and Forestry & Fisheries (AFF).

-4 Wassily Leontief (1906-1999) is credited with developing this type of analysis and earned the Nobel Prize in Economics for its development.

-This work builds on earlier agri-food IO models (O'Toole and Matthews, 2002; Miller et al. 2009; Grealis et al., 2017) and extends their work to include:
+In this section we describe the development of a (42 sector Agri-Food) and (33 sector Energy) Bio-Economy IO (BIO) Model.
+This work builds on earlier work by O'Toole and Matthews (2002) and Miller et al. (2009) that developed Agri-Food Input-Output Models based on 1993 and 2005 data respectively.
+In this work we undertake a number of additions including

-- the adaptation of the most recent (2010) CSO IO Model for Ireland - the expansion of the agricultural sectors, making them more consistent with the accounting flows and characteristics of the Teagasc National Farm Survey (NFS) and more broadly the EU Farm Accountancy Data Network (FADN) - systematisation of the development of the model to facilitate replication.
+- the adaptation of the most recent 2010 CSO Input-Output Model for Ireland 2010 - the expansion of the agricultural sectors, making more consistent with the accounting flows and characteristics of the Teagasc National Farm Survey - the systematisation of the development of the model to make it easier to replicate in future.

-The IO approach is a linear modelling framework that was first developed by Leontief in the 1930s (Hendrickson et al., 1998; Lave et al., 1995).
-Production in an economy is described as a cyclical system in which inputs are used to produce outputs, which in turn can be used as inputs to other processing systems.
+The IO approach is comprehensively described in the research literature.
+It is a linear modelling framework that was first developed by Leontief in the 1930s (Hendrickson et al., 1998 1998; Lave et al., 1995).
+The production in an economy is described as a cyclical system in which inputs are used to produce outputs, which in turn can be used as inputs to other processing systems.
 These help to analyse interdependencies that exist in an economy and trace input requirements through a product life cycle (Grealis & O'Donoghue, 2015).